namoopsoo/namoopsoo.github.io/content/post/2025-06-26-medical-anecdote.md

 2. HC X-ray Wrist Complete 3+Views, 73110 (CPT)
 where CPT stands for Current Procedural Terminology.
 Each part is split into two parts, one diagnostic and one to take the actual X-rays.

-There is also an interpretation that I took a look at on my Mount Sinai.
+There is also an interpretation that I took a look at on the app for my provider.

 Basically it said that nothing abnormal was found.